Planning Train Journeys in Belgium Using Natural Language

 Security Note

-You can also opt to use a local model so that no customer data leaves your network/computer ever.
+You can also use a local model so no customer data ever leaves your network/computer.
+For regulated contexts, add role-based access, data minimization, and logging so governance is built-in from day one.

-Beware of using online MCP-servers and always check them before installing/using.
+Be cautious with online MCP servers and always check them before installing or using.
 Although the technology is very promising, the security landscape is still maturing.